-Sean focuses his practice on constitutional law, appellate practice and procedure, and strategic counsel for clients embroiled in complex commercial litigation.
+Sean Andrussier focuses his practice on constitutional law, appellate practice and procedure, administrative law, and strategic counsel for clients embroiled in complex commercial litigation.
 He is known for providing clients with creative solutions to significant and complex problems, cogent work product, and persuasive advocacy.

 Before returning to Womble in 2022, Sean spent 13 years on the faculty of Duke University School of Law, where he was a Clinical Professor of Law and ran Duke’s appellate program.
 He was the Director of Duke’s Appellate Litigation Clinic, which operated as a boutique appellate shop, handling federal appeals in multiple circuits and successfully litigating complex issues of constitutional, administrative, and criminal law.
-His courses included Appellate Practice, concentrating on complex issues of constitutional and administrative law through simulations in which federal appellate judges from around the country participated.
+His courses included Appellate Practice, which concentrated on complex issues of constitutional and administrative law through simulations in which federal appellate judges from around the country participated.
+He taught other matters including statutory interpretation, persuasive writing, and a seminar on federal criminal appeals.
 While at Duke he also served as a consultant in commercial disputes, typically in state and federal appeals.

-Sean joined the Duke Law faculty from Womble Bond Dickinson (then Womble Carlyle Sandridge & Rice), where he was co-chair of the firm’s appellate group.
+Sean joined Duke Law’s faculty from Womble Bond Dickinson (then Womble Carlyle Sandridge & Rice), where he was co-chair of the firm’s appellate group.
 He came to Womble (and North Carolina) from the Appellate and Constitutional Law group of Gibson Dunn in Washington, D.C.

 Sean is a longstanding member of the Appellate Rules Committee of the N.C.
-Bar Association (NCBA), which evaluates and crafts proposed amendments to the State’s rules of appellate procedure, and he serves as a member of the council for the Appellate Practice Section.
-He is also a member of the Council of Appellate Lawyers of the American Bar Association and has served on that organization’s pro bono committee.
+Bar Association (NCBA), which evaluates and crafts proposed amendments to the State’s rules of appellate procedure.
+He has twice been elected to serve multi-year terms on the council of the Appellate Practice Section.
+He co-authored the pro bono appeals manual published by the Council of Appellate Lawyers of the American Bar Association.
 He has presented at CLEs on appellate practice.
-He recently served by appointment of the N.C.
-Chief Justice a three-year term on the Chief Justice’s Commission on Professionalism, for which he also served on the Executive Committee.
+He recently served, by appointment of the N.C.
+Chief Justice, a three-year term on the Chief Justice’s Commission on Professionalism, for which he also was a member of the Commission’s Executive Committee.

 Representative Experience